getnamingo/registry/README.md

 - **RDAP Server**: Next-generation registration data access protocol server to provide public access to domain data.

 - **Control Panel**: An intuitive and modern interface designed for streamlined domain management and administration.
-Built on the API-first principle, it ensures seamless integration and adaptability.
-Additionally, it supports multiple languages for enhanced user accessibility.
+This control panel supports advanced security features like Two-Factor Authentication (2FA) and WebAuthn, ensuring a high level of account security for users.
+Notably, it includes a feature for registrars to directly make deposit payments through Stripe, providing a straightforward and secure method for managing financial transactions.
+Additionally, the control panel is multilingual, making it accessible to a diverse global user base.

 - **DNS Interface**: State-of-the-art zone generator tailored to support BIND, NSD, and KnotDNS, offering flexibility in DNS software choices.
 Seamlessly integrates with industry-leading solutions for DNSSEC signing, including OpenDNSSEC and DNS-tool, ensuring enhanced domain security and reliability.